bastman/spring-kotlin-exposed/README.md

 # spring-kotlin-exposed
-playground for spring-boot 2.*, kotlin, jetbrains-exposed, postgres, docker
+playground for spring-boot 2.*, kotlin, jetbrains-exposed, postgres, jsonb, docker

 - Yes, we can talk to a sql db.